AkifManzoor124/Recycle-Sorter/README.md

 Requirements:
   Priority 5
-    System should be built considering the upmost safety standards System should be operational by persons in wheelchairs System should be able to handle liquid waste.
+    System should be built considering the upmost safety standards.
+    System should be operational by persons in wheelchairs.
+    System should be able to handle liquid waste.
-    System should be thoroughly documented
+    System should be thoroughly documented.
     System should handle all waste currently recycled by the GQV2 garbage compartments at the university.
-    System should be able to seperate and put waste into rightful compartments System should be able to waste atleast 4 different types of waste
+    System should be able to seperate and put waste into rightful compartments.
+    System should be able to waste atleast 4 different types of waste.

   Priority 4
-    System should be able to handle wet and sticky waste System should be easy to clean by janitorial staff
+    System should be able to handle wet and sticky waste.
+    System should be easy to clean by janitorial staff.

   Priority 3
-    System should intergrate an LCD screen
+    System should intergrate an LCD screen.
-    System should relay data to a website
+    System should relay data to a website.
-    System should provide interface to janitors
+    System should provide interface to janitors.

   Priority 2